acquia/coding-standards-php/README.md

 1. Optionally add code checking to your [Git pre-commit hook](https://git-scm.com/book/en/v2/Customizing-Git-Git-Hooks) to prevent committing code with violations.
 Since client-side Git hooks are not copied when a repository is cloned, you might like to use an automated solution like [`BrainMaestro/composer-git-hooks`](https://packagist.org/packages/BrainMaestro/composer-git-hooks) to manage them, for example: [`example/composer.json`](example/composer.json).

 1. Optionally [configure PHP Code Sniffer integration in PhpStorm](https://www.jetbrains.com/help/phpstorm/using-php-code-sniffer.html) or your IDE or code editor of choice.
-You can import [`example/PhpStormInspections.xml`](example/PhpStormInspections.xml) to set up this integration automatically.
-You may need to modify the “custom” ruleset configuration to use your phpcs.xml or phpcs.xml.dist.
+You can import [`example/PhpStormInspections.xml`](example/PhpStormInspections.xml) to set up default integration for new projects.
+When you open or create a new project for the first time, PhpStorm should automatically detect and set up PHPCS inspections based on these defaults.
+You will just need to uncheck the “installed standards paths” in the inspection settings for your project so that PhpStorm can find the Acquia Coding Standards.

 ## Contribution